ArcStatic/mercury/README.md

 [Documentation](https://htmlpreview.github.io/?https://raw.githubusercontent.com/ArcStatic/mercury/master/documentation/mercury/header/index.html)

 This is an undergraduate dissertation project aiming to implement as much of the QUIC protocol as humanely possible before March 2018.
-The current implementation is compliant with quic-transport draft 08, but will be upgraded to 09 over the next few months.
+The current implementation is compliant with quic-transport draft 08, but will be upgraded to 10 over the next few months.

 ### Current progress:
-* Rust compiles!
 * Encoding and decoding obeys AVTCORE WG guidance to avoid multiplexing conflicts (outlined in quic-transport v8)
 * Modified rustls to use UDP and mimic required QUIC behaviour
 * Handshake completes using TLS 1.3-encrypted payloads